Cover image by Purrweb UI

 LwM2M | Designed for resource-constrained devices specifically, great for device management and telemetry |

-When developing an application for your IoT device, it might be useful to know about possible nuances that can negatively impact your costs, the quality of the user-experience or the development speed if approached incorrectly.
+When an IoT development company is creating an application for your IoT device, it is crucial to be aware of possible nuances that can negatively impact costs, user experience quality, or development speed if not properly addressed.

 So, let’s briefly review the main pitfalls that can await you during development.